Kihumba/private-/Phase-2/Entry-Level DevOps Engineer/Curriculum/09 - Monitoring & Logging/README.md

 Skill Description
 -----------------
-The Fellow knows how to use system monitoring/analytics tools to monitor and analyze system & application logs to see opportunities to optimize performance
+The Fellow knows how to use system monitoring/analytics tools to monitor and analyze system & application logs to see opportunities to optimize performance and also to detect issues that should remediated in a timely manner

 Outputs